 We are a leading travel service provider for hotel accommodations, airline tickets and packaged-tours in China.
 We aggregate information on hotels and flights and enable our customers to make informed and cost-effective hotel and flight bookings.
-We also sell packaged-tours that include transportation and accommodations, as well as guided tours in some instances.
+We also sell packaged-tours that include transportation and accommodations.
 Since commencing operations in 1999, we have become one of the best-known travel brands in China.
 We pioneered the development of a reservation and fulfillment infrastructure that enables our customers to:

-- choose and reserve hotel rooms in cities throughout China and selected cities abroad; - · book and purchase airline tickets for domestic and international flights originating from China; and - choose and reserve packaged-tours that include transportation and accommodations, as well as guided tours in some instances.
+- choose and reserve hotel rooms in cities throughout China and selected cities abroad; - book and purchase airline tickets for domestic and international flights originating from China; and - choose and reserve packaged-tours that include transportation and accommodation, as well as guided tours in some instances.